ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 Well, I’m not sure exactly when I changed my opinion on this, but I must have done so because I now find myself reading several biographies each year, and they frequently appear atop my end-of-year blog posts.
 Other celebrity autobiographies that I enjoyed in 2022 were _[The Gift of a Radio: My Childhood and Other Train Wrecks][6]_ by broadcaster Justin Webb, and _[Coal Black Mornings][7]_ by Suede frontman Brett Anderson.

-The concept behind Cocker’s autobiography (or &#8220;inventory&#8221;) is that he cleaned out an attic space during the Covid lockdowns, deciding whether to &#8220;keep or cob&#8221; accumulated treasures/junk.
+The concept behind Cocker’s autobiography (or “inventory”) is that he cleaned out an attic space during the Covid lockdowns, deciding whether to “keep or cob” accumulated treasures/junk.
 This provides a conceit for many entertaining anecdotes about his life growing up in Sheffield and becoming lead singer of Pulp, all written in a most idiosyncratic style.
 Highlights for me included a detailed explanation of how he came to be hospitalised after fall out of a window while trying to impress a girl, and a wonderful piece on interviewing the late Leonard Cohen during his time as a BBC Radio 6 Music DJ.

 I was sorely tempted to get the audiobook of this to hear Jarvis’s own narration, but plumped for the hardback instead which is wonderfully typeset and illustrated with many photographs of the items saved from the loft.